cmnrv/ansikube/README.md

 ### Want to go further ?

-#### Replacing the default hosts
+#### Overriding the default hosts

-You can override the default inventory by creating a file in the inventories folder (using the following convention: `inventories/hosts.__SOMETHING__.yaml`).
+You can override the default inventory by creating a file in the inventories folder (using the following convention: inventories/hosts.__SOMETHING__.yaml).
 That file will then automatically be included and it will override any similar entry found in the default hosts file.

 ### Want to start over ?